eons-dev/publish.build/readme.md

 NOTE: if you would like to privately publish packages, please contact support@infrastructure.tech.
 We'll be happy to create you an account and make sure our tools are suited to your use case :)

-Once the Infrastructure front end is fully built, there will be a registration page where you'll be able to sign up yourself.
+Once the Infrastructure front end is fully built, there will be a registration page where you'll be able to sign up yourthis.